TheOdinProject/curriculum/react/react_testing/mocking_callbacks_and_components.md

 ### React testing in the real world

 If you're logged in on this ([theodinproject.com](https://theodinproject.com)) website, you've probably come across the project submissions list under every project.
-Those components are written in React and tested with the React Testing Library.
+Those components were written in React and tested with the React Testing Library.
+They have since been removed, but they still serve as great examples.
 This'll be fun.
 Your task is simple:

-Read and try to comprehend the [submissions-list.jsx](https://github.com/TheOdinProject/theodinproject/blob/main/app/javascript/components/project-submissions/components/submissions-list.jsx) component.
+Read and try to comprehend the [submissions-list.jsx](https://github.com/TheOdinProject/theodinproject/blob/0886578d5b27a967e6bba2b31f212efe284d9413/app/javascript/components/project-submissions/components/submissions-list.jsx) component.
 It's okay if you don't understand everything.
 And the good news is that we don't have to understand it all to follow along with this lesson!

 #### submissions-list.jsx